MicrosoftDocs/dynamics-365-intelligent-order-management/topics/calling-intelligent-fulfillmen-optimization-engine.md

 ms.custom: bap-template
 ---

-# Calling Intelligent Order Management Fulfillment optimization (DOM) as API
+# Calling the Intelligent Order Management Fulfillment optimization (DOM) as API

 [!include [banner](includes/banner.md)]

 As part of the April'23 release you can call the Microsoft Dynamics 365 Intelligent Order Management Fulfillment optimization engine (DOM) from outside the sales order orchestration via Application process integration (API).
 Any platform such as ecommerce, marketplace or ERP can make an API request to Intelligent Order Management to get the optimal fulfillment source with shipping options such as carrier shipping rates and estimated delivery dates information.
 The request API at the minimum should contain the shipping address, products and quantity when looking for just a fulfillment plan.
 In addition to fulfillment plan if you would like to get the carrier ship rates and estimated delivery dates, you must pass the carrier information.
 Currently the API has been built to call FedEx rate API to get the shipping rates.
 However, the payload response is generic for any carrier.

 ## Prerequisites

+The following prerequisites must be met before using the Intelligent Order Management Fulfillment optimization (DOM) as API.

 1. Install the latest version of Intelligent Order Management (version 1.0.0.6035).
 1. Set up the fulfillment settings, such as Strategies, source lists, and constraints.
 For more information, see [Fulfillment and Returns Optimization provider overview](fulfillment-returns-optimization.md).